 Within Rehab United, we have occupational therapists (OTs) who specialize in the population of patients with neurological conditions as well as general orthopedic and pelvic health conditions.

-The neuro clinic, located in Carlsbad, treats patients with an array of neurological conditions including stoke recovery, Parkinson’s Disease, ALS, traumatic brain injury, and more.
+The neuro clinic, located in Carlsbad, treats patients with an array of neurological conditions including stroke recovery, Parkinson’s Disease, ALS, traumatic brain injury, and more.
 Occupational therapy applies a variety of treatment techniques including neuromuscular re-education, functional movement, strengthening/mobility, as well as modifications to daily activities.
 Our vision is to improve functional skills in an effort to enhance participation in meaningful daily activities.

-In addition, occupational therapists treat other medical conditions such as shoulder tendonitis, tennis elbow, carpel tunnel, fine motor deficits, as well as other general deconditioning deficits through strength base training, adaptations, and compensatory techniques.
+In addition, occupational therapists treat other medical conditions such as shoulder tendonitis, tennis elbow, carpal tunnel, fine motor deficits, as well as other general deconditioning deficits through strength base training, adaptations, and compensatory techniques.